 - Faulty warning system at crossings.

 A Train Accident Attorney Can Help

 When a person is injured or killed either as a passenger or as a pedestrian or car occupant, a personal injury attorney needs to ask the right questions to get to the bottom of liability.
 How fast was the train going?
 Did the conductor blow the horn and apply the brakes immediately?
 Was the warning crossing system working properly?
 Did a freight line send the passenger train down the wrong tracks?
 When accidents occur at crossings, a thorough investigation needs to analyze whether traffic lights and signals worked properly, and whether the crossing guards came down in time to stop traffic and pedestrians from attempting to cross.
 If you or a loved one was injured by a train, or a loved one died, you need to call a Philadelphia personal injury lawyer.
-Call the personal injury attorneys of van der Veen, Hartshorn and Levin today.
+Call the personal injury attorneys of van der Veen, Hartshorn, Levin & Lindheim today.